mundobien2025/fastapi-basekit/README.md

-# FastAPI RestFull
+# FastAPI BaseKit

-FastAPI RestFull provides asynchronous utilities and base classes to accelerate building APIs with **FastAPI** and the **Beanie** ODM on MongoDB.
+FastAPI BaseKit provides asynchronous utilities and base classes to accelerate building APIs with **FastAPI** and the **Beanie** ODM on MongoDB.
 It helps create repositories, services and controllers that share a common architecture while following SOLID principles and strong typing with Pydantic.

 ## Key Features